Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 For instance, if your employees say that they find it difficult to access client requirements, your communication plan should focus on streamlining client-team messaging.

-Similarly, if your agency wants to position itself as a “personalized” service provider, you need to adopt high-touch messaging in your communication plan.
+Similarly, if your business wants to position itself as a “personalized” service provider, you need to adopt high-touch messaging in your communication plan.

 Successful plans emerge from a clear strategy.
-And clear strategy comes from fully understanding all the stakeholders involved in the agency-client relationship: agency leadership, clients, and employees.
+And clear strategy comes from fully understanding all the stakeholders involved in the company-client relationship: leadership, clients, and employees.

 One way to streamline your communication strategy is to use a tool like Workamajig.
 Workamajig’s automation and reporting features take care of the tedious parts of communication so you can do what you do best: provide stellar service and results.